sadrul/wp-smart-insights/README.md

-# WP Smart Insights – Content Intelligence & UX Heatmap
+# Smart Insights – Content Intelligence & UX Heatmap

 A comprehensive WordPress plugin that combines AI-driven content analysis, user engagement heatmaps, and SEO scoring in one dashboard to help site owners optimize content quality and user experience.